 For information and to apply for local and intercountry adoption, and to become a long-term foster carer, phone the WA Fostering and Adoption Service on 1800 182 178, or visit the Departments website.

-For a list of accredited adoption agencies in WA visit the Adopt Change website.
+For a list of accredited adoption agencies in WA visit WA Agencies page.

 Intercountry Adoption Australia provides information on partner countries and eligibility requirements.

-Visit the Adopt Change website for links to WA based support organisations for adoptive parents, and long-term and permanent carers.
+Visit the Adopt Change WA Support Services page for WA based support organisations for adoptive parents, and long-term and permanent carers.